kelseymara/app-developer-internship-2023/SampleRegistrationForm/README.md

 ## Potential Areas for Improvement 🌟
 - Course Deletion: Implement a feature to allow users to delete selected courses after form submission, providing greater flexibility in the registration process.
-- Styling and Layout Refinement: Consider refining the form's visual aesthetics and layout to make it more appealing and user-friendly
+- Styling and Layout Refinement: Consider refining the form's visual aesthetics and layout to make it more appealing and user-friendly.